 ZeroCAL Revolutionizes Cement Decarbonization

-A recent article published in Sustainable Chemistry & Engineering proposed a ZeroCAL pathway to use CaCO3 as a Ca source to make hydrated lime (portlandite, Ca(OH)2) at ambient conditions while almost eliminating CO2 emissions.
-This method can help decarbonize cement as Ca(OH)2 is a zero-carbon precursor for cement and lime production.
+A recent article published in Sustainable Chemistry & Engineering proposed a ZeroCAL pathway that uses calcium carbonate (CaCO₃) as a calcium source to produce hydrated lime (portlandite, Ca(OH)₂) at ambient conditions, while significantly reducing CO₂ emissions.
+This approach can contribute to decarbonizing the cement industry, as Ca(OH)₂ serves as a zero-carbon precursor for both cement and lime production.

 ZeroCAL Revolutionizes Cement Decarbonization